 3. Mediterranean Stick Insect

-The Mediterranean stick insect (Bacillus rossius) is not nearly as prolific as the previous two species we’ve talked about.
+The Mediterranean stick insect (Bacillus rossius) is not nearly as prolific as the previous two species I’ve talked about.
 This could be due to the fact that it hasn’t been in the country as long.
 Though no one knows exactly when it showed up, the earliest record we have is only from 2002.
-There is a colony on the Isles of Sicily along with another in Hampshire, which has been there since 2009.
+There is a colony on the Isles of Scilly along with another in Hampshire, which has been there since 2009.